iitmotorsports/spark/docs/onboarding/altium/library_management.md

 Ultra Librarian is another online component library that can export files for Altium.
 We often find quality issues with the files provided by Ultra Librarian.
 At this stage, we recommend considering making the [component from scratch](https://www.altium.com/documentation/altium-designer/creating-new-component).

 Here's the following steps to import a component using Ultra Librarian.
-We will be using an [Analog Devices Flyback Regular (MAX17690ATE+T)](https://www.digikey.com/short/q23ftm3v) for this example.
+We will be using an [Analog Devices Flyback Regulator (MAX17690ATE+T)](https://www.digikey.com/short/q23ftm3v) for this example.

 1. Go to [app.ultralibrarian.com](https://app.ultralibrarian.com) and search for your component.
 Once at the component page, click the `Download Now` button.
 Select the 3D step and Altium Designer files.
     ![](/assets/onboarding/altium/library_management/ul_download.png)